 About the National Hearing Conservation Association (NHCA)

 The mission of the NHCA is to prevent hearing loss due to noise and other environmental factors in all sectors of society.
-NHCA provides networking, resources and professional development opportunities to improve skills, practices, and services in hearing loss prevention.
-NHCA’s membership includes audiologists, researchers, industrial hygienists, educators, professional service organizations, safety professionals, medical professionals, engineers, audio professionals, students, and others who have dedicated their work to the advancement of hearing loss prevention.
+NHCA’s membership includes audiologists, researchers, industrial hygienists, physicians and occupational health nurses, educators, professional service organizations, safety professionals, engineers, audio professionals, students, and others who have dedicated their work to the advancement of hearing loss prevention.